Tubitv/overseer/README.md

 * receive and process the telemetry
 * manage the node state machine (up / down)

+__Warning: this software is in very early stage.
+It's unstable and will be changed drastically in near future.
+Feel free to play with it but please do not use it in production.
+Issues / Suggestions are welcome!__

 ## Concepts

 * slave node: node that created by the overseer for computation purpose.